coursemaster44/Lab1/README.md

 **Step 6.
 Now Move content to Application folder**

 **Step 7.
-Goto Applications and click on VSCode icon to access it**
+Goto Applications and click on VisualStudioCode icon to access it**

 # End of lab